History & Award-Winning Staff

 Dane Erlewein, a member of Greenfield Lions Club, asked Ed to start part-time at the funeral home, setting up chairs, handling flowers and driving the family car.
 As the funeral home business grew, the building was tripled in size and staff was increased as well.
 Ed has been at the funeral home ever since.
 He believes it is very interesting work and he has wonderful people to work with.
 Dane and BJ carry a very high level of service toward their clientele and their employees, as well.

-Jim Wilson, Family Assistant
+Kent Judy, Family Assistant